Chapter 2.3

 Protective Measures

-When faced with a hazard, machine designers must find a safety measure that is safe, functional, efficient, and affordable.
-It may seem like "squaring a circle," but success comes from focusing on two main targets: practicality and safety.
+When faced with a potential hazard, machine designers must find a solution that is safe, functional, efficient, and affordable.
+It may seem difficult, but success comes from focusing on two main targets: safety and practicality.

-To achieve this, there are two things you should do
+To succeed, there are two things you should do

 1: Follow an 'ALARP' approach

-2: Do not violate the three basic rules of machine safety
+2: Follow the three basic rules of industrial safety

 If there is a hazard from a moving part, hot surfaces, or electric discharge by contact, never allow people to contact the hazard involuntarily.